coq/coq/doc/sphinx/practical-tools/coqide.rst

 The other buttons on the toolbar do the following:

+- Open a file (folder icon)
 - Save the current buffer (down arrow icon)
 - Close the current buffer ("X" icon)
 - Fully check the document (gears icon) - for async mode
-- Previous occurrence (left arrow icon) - find the previous occurrence of the current word (The current word is determined by the cursor position.)
+- Previous occurrence (left arrow icon) - find the previous occurrence of the current word (the word under cursor)
 - Next occurrence (right arrow icon) - find the next occurrence of the current word